Lower Back Pain and Exercise

 When using Pilates for back pain you stabilize the core or trunk first by using the abdominal muscles to protect the back muscles from spasms.

 While strengthening or tightening the abdominal muscles you are at the same time stretching the affected tight or spasmed back muscles.
+This may or may not work in every case.

 Doing Pilates 3-4 days per week over a consistent time period of 4-6 weeks can help to decrease the effects of a painful back as well as other joints.